Make a protected disclosure

 Call 0800 802 602 and ask to speak to someone about a protected disclosure.
 The team will take your contact details and ask a specialist person to talk to you.

 Appropriate authorities are people who are able to receive protected disclosures.
-If you're not sure who is an authority, you can check with us.
+If you're not sure who is an authority, you can check with the Ombudsman.

 Appropriate authorities include the: